EXCITING NEWS! The 2026 versions of the How to Win College Scholarships ebooks are now available!

 My mistake was in not having the humility to trust someone else to read my work!
 I just couldn’t abide the idea of being criticized.

-The problem was, is I didn’t see the value in allowing others who cared about my success to get involved.
+The problem was that I didn’t see the value in allowing others who cared about my success to get involved.
 Boy did I screw that up!
 I can’t imagine how many scholarships I didn’t win based on minor errors.

 Open to High School Freshmen, Sophomores, Juniors, and Seniors!
 APPLY NOW HERE